One of the most critical steps to increase the efficiency of your production process and OEE is to engage production operators with their work.

 Consider the following example to understand why engagement matters.

 A company with 10 production machines, each running an 8h shift during the morning and evening, 5 days a week.
 Each shift on each of the machines has 30 minutes of unplanned, unknown production stops.
 That means 600 minutes lost per day, in the factory.
 For the year, that would total to 260 x 600 = 156 000 minutes or 2 600 hours.
 Let’s go a step further and divide that by 8 (the time of one shift).
-And what we get is about 325 shifts lost during one year.
+And what we get is about 325 shifts lost in one year.
 But if your operators are engaged in the work, you have the potential to halve this or remove it completely.

 Based on the example it’s easy to understand how every improvement in the factory matters.
 And how engaged operators bring value.
 But it’s also important to realise that most individuals have their own motives to come to work.
 They have their personal goals, ambitions, and reasons that won’t always align with yours.